dwiegreffe/mdsrv-web/faq.md

 <details>
     <summary>How can I import a structure or trajectory?</summary>
 <p><div markdown="1">
-You can find a detailed description on how to import structures and trajectories, inluding a video, in the tutorial section under
+You can find a detailed description on how to import structures and trajectories, inluding a video, in the tutorial section under:
 - <a href="tutorial.html#tutorial-import-structure">Importing a structure</a>
-- <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.
+- <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>
 </div></p></details>

 <details>
     <summary>Can I upload both my own and public data?</summary>
 <p><div markdown="1">
 Yes, you can upload your own and public data.
-Check out the tutorial on
+Check out the tutorials on:
 - <a href="tutorial.html#tutorial-import-structure">Importing a structure</a>
-- <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.
+- <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>
 </div></p></details>

 <details>